Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Methods

 \subsection{Data gathering}

 Articles surveyed for this review were found through key word searches and references lists of included articles.
-Keywords included ``elasticity" or ``modulus'' or ``stiffness" and ``PDMS" or ``polydimethylsiloxane" or ``SYLGARD 184", as well as related derivatives and searches were performed across Google Scholar and Web of Science from January - August 2023.
+Keywords included ``elasticity'' or ``modulus'' or ``stiffness'' and ``PDMS'' or ``polydimethylsiloxane'' or ``SYLGARD~184'', as well as related derivatives and searches were performed across Google Scholar and Web of Science from January - August 2023.
 Studies included in the results presented here were those with defined a) mix ratios for curing agent and base, b) cure time, and c) cure temperature.
-We restrict this study to Dow's SYLGARD 184.
-Hence, studies that used GE RTV PDMS silicones were excluded (such as \cite{liu2005polymer} and some results reported in \cite{schneider2008mechanical}).
-Note that one of the most commonly cited studies on PDMS moduli (See Fig. \ref{fig:litmaps} in Section \ref{sec:SI_litmap}), L\"{o}tters \cite{Lotters_1997} has not been included as the authors used ABCR PS851 PDMS.
-All included studies are summarized in Table \ref{tab:Tests} of \ref{sec:app_alltests} and includes new data collected by the authors as detailed in \ref{sec:SI_newdata}.
-Studies with parameters listed as ``variable" intentionally survey a large range of values and are therefore not listed in the table (though included where appropriate in corresponding figures).
+We restrict this study to Dow's SYLGARD~184.
+Hence, studies that used other commercial formulations such as GE RTV PDMS silicones were excluded (such as by Liu et al.\cite{liu2005polymer} and some results reported by Schneider et al. \cite{schneider2008mechanical}).
+Note that one of the most commonly cited studies on PDMS moduli (see Fig. ESI.F1 in ESI.1), L\"{o}tters \cite{Lotters_1997} has not been included as the authors used ABCR PS851 PDMS.

+All included studies are summarized in Table ESI.T2 of Sec.
+ESI 3.
+Studies with parameters listed as ``variable'' intentionally survey a large range of values and are therefore not listed in the table (though included where appropriate in corresponding figures).
+New data collected by the authors and included in Table ESI.T2, is described in Sec.
+ESI.2 with fabrication and measurement detailed in ESI.T1.

 Dow recommends a mixing ratio of 10 parts base to 1 part curing agent (crosslinker) on a weight to weight basis; we will abbreviate this as 10:1 or more generally w$_B$:w$_C$.
 Where the mix ratio was instead reported as a percent, we have converted to the \textit{X parts base:1 part curing agent} format.
 All stiffnesses are reported here as shear modulus, $\mu$.
-Where the authors initially report the stiffness as an elastic or Young's Modulus, $E$, incompressibility is assumed with a Poisson's ratio $\nu=0.5$ \cite{armani1999re} and $\mu=E/(2(1+\nu))=3E$.
-For studies investigating viscoelastic material parameters or high strain rate response, the quasistatic modulus is reported in the summary charts and where only an instantaneous modulus is reported, we denote it as $\mu_0$.
+Where authors initially reported the stiffness as an elastic or Young's Modulus, $E$, incompressibility is assumed with a Poisson's ratio $\nu=0.5$ \cite{armani1999re} and $\mu=E/(2(1+\nu))=3E$.
+For studies investigating viscoelastic material parameters or high strain rate responses, the quasistatic modulus is reported in the summary charts and where only an instantaneous modulus is reported, we denote it as $\mu_0$.
 For studies reporting a cure at room temperature, 25~$^\circ$C was used in plotting and comparison tables.